icclab/watchtower-monitoring/README.md

+*** Please note that all watchtower components are under heavy development and the norm is that things will break.
+Please be patient with us until the first stable release. ***

 # Overview

-`watchtower-monitoring` is part of `watchtower`.
-Its primary role is to get and forward events from the monitoring solutions to `watchtower-workflow`
+**watchtower-monitoring** is part of **watchtower**.
+Its primary role is to get and forward events from the monitoring solutions to **watchtower-workflow**.

 ### Build Instructions

-The best way to install `watchtower-monitoring` is to download and build it with Maven.
-Please note you need to download and install `monasca-common` beforehand.
+The best way to install **watchtower-monitoring** is to download and build it with Maven.
+Please note you need to download and install **watchtower-common** beforehand.

 ```
 git clone https://github.com/icclab/watchtower-monitoring.git